Lion and Sun: Iranian background

 Similarly, the lion too has always had a close association with Iranian kingship.
 The garments and throne decorations of the Achaemenid shahs were embroidered with lion motifs.
 The crown of the half-Persian Seleucid king Antiochus I was adorned with a lion.
-In the investiture inscription of Ardashir I at Naqsh-e Rostam, the breast armour of the king is decorated with lions.
-Further, in some Iranian dialects the word for king (shah) is pronounced as sher, homonymous with the word for lion.
+In the Investiture Relief of Ardashir I at Naqsh-e Rostam, the breast armour of the king is decorated with lions.
+Moreover, in some Iranian dialects the word for king (shah) is pronounced as sher, homonymous with the word for lion.
 Islamic, Turkish, and Mongol influences also stressed the symbolic association of the lion and royalty.
-The earliest evidence for the use of a lion on a standard comes from the Shahnameh, which noted that the feudal house of Godarz (presumably a family of Parthian or Sassanid times) adopted a golden lion for its devices.
+The earliest evidence for the use of a lion on a standard comes from the Shahnameh, which noted that the feudal house of Godarz (presumably a family of Parthian or Sasanian times) adopted a golden lion for its devices.

-Islamic, Turkic, Mongolic roots
+Persian, Turkic, Mongolic influence

-Islamic, Turkic, and Mongol traditions stressed the symbolic association of the lion and royalty in the lion and sun motif.
+Persian, Turkic, and Mongol traditions stressed the symbolic association of the lion and royalty in the Lion and Sun motif.
 These cultures reaffirmed the charismatic power of the sun and the Mongols re-introduced the veneration of the sun, especially the sunrise.
 The lion is probably represented more frequently and diversely than any other animal.
 In most forms, the lion has no apotropaic meaning and was merely decorative.
 However, it sometimes has an astrological or symbolic meaning.
-One of the popular forms of the lion is explicitly heraldic form, including in the Iranian coat of arms (the lion and sun); the animal in the coat of arms of the Mamluk Baybars and perhaps also in that of the Rum Saldjukids of the name of Kilidi Arslan; and in numismatic representations.
+One of the popular forms of the lion is explicitly heraldic form, including in the Iranian coat of arms (the Lion and Sun); the animal in the coat of arms of the Mamluk Baybars and perhaps also in that of the Rum Saldjukids of the name of Kilidi Arslan; and in numismatic representations.

+There is a ceramic tablet found in Shadiyakh dating to the Seljuq period that depicts the Lion and Sun as the symbol of Leo, along with the signs of Gemini, Cancer, and Virgo.

+According to the Persian book al-Tafhim, written by Al-Biruni, the celestial objects used in astrological judgements are Saturn, Jupiter, Mars, the Sun, Venus, Mercury, and the Moon.
+To each of them, one or more zodiac signs are assigned, representing the ‘house’ or dwelling of that celestial object.
+In astrology, these houses were used in understanding nativities and in determining the length of a newborn’s life.